japgolly/test-state/README.md

 * Comes with various `DomZipper` implementations and backends.
 * Lots of platform-specific utilities for web testing.
 * Configurable error handling.
 Be impure and throw exceptions or be pure and use a custom ADT to precisely maintain all forms of failure and error in your domain; it's up to you.
 * Extension modules for various 3rd-party libraries.
-(Scalaz, Cats, more.)
+(Cats, more.)

 # How does this work?